-To complete the program in 3 years, students carry 9 units per quarter, initially focusing on Core Courses and then completing Concentration Courses.
-Students must complete GPHD8997 Introduction to Proposal Writing ("Mini Proposal") by the middle of their second year (Quarter 6) in order to begin Dissertation registration and move through the sequence of Dissertation courses offered each quarter.
-Maximum time allowed to complete the degree is 7 years from the start of the PhD program.
+To complete the program in three years, students carry nine units per quarter, initially focusing on Core Courses and Elective Courses.
+Students must complete GPHD8997 Introduction to Proposal Writing ("Mini Proposal") by the middle of their second year (Quarter 1) to begin Dissertation registration and move through the sequence of Dissertation courses offered each quarter.
+Maximum time allowed to complete the degree is seven years from the start of the PhD program.